-We’re used to seeing the word ‘cloud’ stuck in front of basically every technological term out there.
+We’re used to seeing the word ‘cloud (opens in new tab)’ stuck in front of basically every technological term out there.
 And while tech-savvy individuals have a decent grasp of what ‘the cloud’ is, the same can’t be said for all its potential applications.

 At its most basic level, the critical differentiator of cloud hosting is the cloud.
 No prizes for that part.
 Just like cloud computing, cloud hosting gets its name because it draws computing power from “the cloud,” i.e. a pool of dynamically allocated resources across a large network of physical components, instead of a fixed set of hardware.

 Cloud hosting is, in theory, infinitely scalable because it allows an unlimited number of machines to effectively act as one system.
-By leveraging virtualisation, multiple physical servers are pooled together and presented to the website or application as one machine.
+By leveraging virtualization, multiple physical servers are pooled together and presented to the website or application as one machine.

 The benefits of cloud hosting mirror many of the benefits of other cloud computing services, such as improved reliability and redundancy, higher performance, and on-demand scalability.
 All of these are particularly well suited to websites, where a major new product launch or the unexpected success of a viral video can send flocks of new customers to a website in a matter of minutes.
 Where regular hosting might break under the jump in workload (dependent on how much resource is permanently allocated to the site of course), with cloud hosting, the website’s resources can automatically scale up to meet the demand.
 This means that your website is always ready for the unexpected.